wordhou/reading-notes/android.md

 ## Content provider

 A content provider manages shared app data.
 This data can be stored in any persistent file storage system.
 The content provider provides a way for other processes to query and manage the data.

+# Platform Fundamentals

+## The Process Lifecycle

+Android runs every application in its own process, and also manages the lifecycle of the processes necessary to run applications.
+Android will kill and resume processes and also manage their priority as necessary, depending on the what the user is doing and the resources that are available to the device.

+## Tasks and the Back Stack

+A task is a collection of activities that are related to doing one job.
+Each activity in a task is arranged in a stack, so that when the user goes "back" to their previous activity in a task, the current activity is popped off the stack and the previous activity takes focus.
+The inactive tasks on the stack are stopped, but the system retains their user interface.

+One result of this system design is that an activity can be started more than once, and multiple instances of that activity can be on the stack at once.
+One way to arrive at this is to create a activity graph that is cyclic, meaning from a given activity there's a sequence of buttons you can follow that arrives back at that activity without ever pressing the back button.
+There are ways to prevent this or to modify this behavior.

+The behavior of activities and tasks can be customized by specifying defaults for any activity in the Android manifest file, or by specifying flags on the Intent when an activity is opened.

+## Intents

+Intents represent a user action

+# Storing Data

+There are many different ways to store application data in the Android platform, from key-value stores on the local device to databases in the cloud.

+## SharedPreferences

+The Shared Preferences API allows apps to store data on the local device in files that represent a key-value store.
+Every activity has a default shared preferences file associated with it that can be requested with the `getPreferences()` method, and the app can also request and create shared preferences files by name with the `getSharedPreferences()` method.

+The `SharedPreferences` object itself represents a key-value store that can store `Int`s and `String`s.
+For more reference material on the `SharedPreferences` API, see the [API docs](https://developer.android.com/reference/android/content/SharedPreferences).